Howell Carnegie Library Events for Adults

 Seating begins 15 minutes before the event start time.
 This is an after hours event, the library closes at 7pm.
 Please plan to arrive before doors lock at 7pm.
 Attendees may enter the building through the Grand River or Clinton Street doors up to 7pm when the library closes but all will exit the building through the Clinton Street doors.

-Registration is required and begins Wednesday, January 7 at 9am online, by phone, or in person at the Information Desk.
-Sign-ups close at 4pm Friday, February 6, or when registration is full.
-A minimum of five (5) registrants is required for this program to proceed as scheduled.
+Registration is required and begins April 13, at 9am online, by phone, or in person at the Information Desk.
+Sign-ups close one hour before the program starts, or when registration is full.

 Please stay home if you are sick.